 • 2 cups chopped carrot

-• 6 cups chopped butternut squash
+• 6 cups peeled and chopped butternut squash

 • 2 cloves garlic

-• 2 tsp kosher salt, divided
+• 2 teaspoons kosher salt

-• 1/2 tsp turmeric
+• 1/2 teaspoon turmeric

-• 1 tsp ground cinnamon
+• 1 teaspoon ground cinnamon

-• 1 quart vegetable stock, or chicken stock (if not vegetarian + vegan)
+• 1 quart vegetable stock, or chicken stock if not vegetarian/vegan

 To Add at the End

-• 1 cup canned coconut milk, or heavy cream (if not vegan)
+• 1 cup canned coconut milk

-• 1 tbsp apple cider vinegar
+• 1 tablespoon apple cider vinegar

 Instructions